FarajaCephas/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell script to create a directory my_first_directory in the /tmp/directory
+Shell script to move a file from one directory to another